imodeljs/imodeljs-samples/agent-app/query-agent/README.md

 ## Development Setup

-1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1).
-This step is not needed if you already have a project to test with.

-1. (Required) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=0).
-Select "Agent" from the app type dropdown.
-For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).

-1. (Required) Add your agent's identity email as a project participant on your project.
-Edit your [sample project](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1) and add {client_id}@apps.imsoidc.bentley.com as a project particpant.
-If adding the user does not work at first, please wait a few minutes.
-The identity user is being created in the background, this can take up to ten minutes.

-1. Edit [src/QueryAgentConfig.ts](./src/QueryAgentConfig.ts) to set the values you obtained from registration.

-1. Install the dependencies with `npm install`

-1. Build the source with `npm run build`
+1. Follow the [Agent Development Setup](../../README.md) section under Sample Agent Apps to configure, install dependencies, build, and run the app.

-1. (Optional) Follow the Development Setup process to setup the [imodel-changeset-test-utility](https://github.com/imodeljs/imodel-changeset-test-utility/blob/master/README.md).
+2. (Optional) Follow the Development Setup process to setup the [imodel-changeset-test-utility](../../tools/imodel-changeset-test-utility/README.md).
 The utility can be used to generate and push sample change sets to the iModelHub that can then be consumed by this sample.

 ## Run Query Agent

 1. Start this sample application with `npm start`.
-Watch the console for various messages that show the progress:
-    * Register event handlers that listen to Change Sets being posted to the iModelHub.
-    * Register event handlers that listen to Named Versions created on the iModelHub.
-    * Receive notification of a new Change Set posted to the iModelHub.
-    * Receive notification of a new Named Version created on the iModelHub.
-    * Extract Change Summary information from the Change Set.
-    * Dump the contents of the Change Summary as a JSON file to disk.

-1. (Optional) Immediately start the imodel-changeset-test-utility to generate and push change sets by following the procedure documented in its [README](../../tools/imodel-changeset-test-utility/README.md).
+2. (Optional) Immediately start the imodel-changeset-test-utility to generate and push change sets by following the procedure documented in its [README](../../tools/imodel-changeset-test-utility/README.md).

 ## Run automated tests